safe-global/safe-docs/docs/sdks_03_safe_apps.md

 A file path to the logo that will be used alongside your Safe App.
 The icon must be a square SVG image of at least 256 by 256 pixels.

-- `"description": 'A Safe app to compose custom multisend transactions'`
+- `"description": 'A Safe App to compose custom multisend transactions'`

 Describe the functionality of your Safe App in 50-500 characters.